-She looked at the folder, almost squinting.
+She looked to her daughter, almost squinting.

 “What’s all there, Mom?”

-Tears now streaked down her mother’s cheek.
+Tears now streamed down her mother’s cheek.

 “His memories.”
 She shrugged.
 “Our memories really, our life and, well, all of him; we worked on it for years.”
 She seemed to gasp for air as tears now flowed freely.
 Emma stood up wanting to comfort her, but her mother raised her hand again, stopping her.

 “No.” She dropped her hand to her side.
 “You have work to do anyway.”

 She paused there for a moment longer and then turned for the door.
 Emma watched as she disappeared around the corner.
 She wanted to go to her.
 She took a deep breath as she looked to the doorway.
 She felt helpless.
 Every time she tried to comfort her mother, she pushed her away.
 Emma tried to convince herself it was part of the grieving process, but it still hurt.
 She let out a big sigh and turned her attention back to the bag.